YehudaGurovich/seed7-language-support/README.md

 # Seed7 Language Support

-**Seed7 Language Support** provides syntax highlighting, a custom theme based on Tokyo Night Dark, and integration with Code Runner for Seed7 (`.sd7`) files.
+**Seed7 Language Support** provides syntax highlighting for Seed7 code, a custom theme, and integration with Code Runner for running Seed7 files in Visual Studio Code, including support for the `.sd7` and `.s7i` file extensions.

-> **Current Version:** 0.0.1
+> **Current Version:** 0.0.2

 ## Features

 - **Syntax Highlighting:**
-  Enhanced syntax highlighting for Seed7 code, with support for many—but not yet all—keywords.
+  Enhanced syntax highlighting for Seed7 code, with support for many keywords.

+- **Snippets:**
+  Basic Seed7 code snippets are included to speed up your workflow.
+  (Make sure "editor.snippetSuggestions": "top" is set for the best experience - see below.)

 - **Custom Theme:**
   A full theme based on Tokyo Night Dark, with custom token colors specifically for Seed7.